gazebosim/docs/garden/install_ubuntu_src.md

 ## Git

-Ignition libraries use `git` for version control, so it must be available in the system for `vcstool` to work properly.
+Gazebo libraries use `git` for version control, so it must be available in the system for `vcstool` to work properly.

 ```bash